Fairway Village

 No analysis available

-I searched for hotel rental pool references such as hotel program, Hilton/Trump/Ritz pool, or managed-by-hotel language and found none.
-Since there is no evidence that STR is allowed, this must remain false.
+I looked for hotel rental pool references such as managed by hotel, Hilton/Trump/Ritz pool, or similar program language and found none.
+Because no evidence supports short-term rentals, hotel pool participation must be false.

 No analysis available